As the Gateway to the Highlands, Inverness is ideally placed for day trips.

 There is no cafe on site and no safe path to walk into Tomatin village, so if you are going to be visiting over lunchtime, take a packed lunch.

-Tomatin is 35 - 50 minutes' bus journey from Inverness - see Stagecoach service 37, X37 and Highland Council service 300.
+Transport: 35 - 50 minutes' bus journey - see Stagecoach service 37 and Highland Council service 300 (school days only).
 Alight at stop 'Tomatin Layby Southbound' on the A9 from which it is around 20 minutes' walk to the visitor centre.

 The A9 is a very busy road so carefully cross to the bus stop for the north direction, where there is a path through the woods.
 Then turn left onto the lane and down to the junction where you can pick up the path again which takes you down to the distillery entrance road.